CodeItISR/Python/Frameworks/Checks/README.md

 #===================================================

 ## Example 3 - custom annotation functions :
-Lets create a function that check if a number is in some sort of range To do that there is 1 function you need to import, and the check decorator to execute the annotation,here is the full program:
+Lets create a function that check if a number is in some sort of range
+To do that there is 1 function that you need to import, and the check decorator to execute the annotation,here is the full program:

 ```python